Town of Cards

 Mr Sosic is showing me the ropes.

-This is not a simple card game to learn and thanks to my Altenburg teachers and interpreters for trying to teach a beginner.
-Luckily my previous Sheepshead experience helped a lot.
+This is not a simple card game to learn, and thanks to my Altenburg teachers and interpreters for trying to teach a beginner.
+Luckily, my previous Sheepshead experience helped a lot.
 Skat was developed from games like Sheepshead, L’hombre, Solo, and Tarot between 1810 and 1817.
-I was definitely challenged with the bidding process, which was a complex process of give, listen, and tell.
-But even more foreign to me is that we played with a traditional German deck and instead of hearts, diamonds, clubs, and spades I had acorns, leaves, hearts, and bells.
-Plus, the Jack is not called a Jack, it’s called the Unter!
+I was definitely challenged with the bidding process, which was a complex process of giving, listening, and telling.
+But even more foreign to me is that we played with a traditional German deck, and instead of hearts, diamonds, clubs, and spades, I had acorns, leaves, hearts, and bells.
+Plus, the Jack is not called a Jack; it’s called the Unter!

 I drown my card loss sorrows in a giant lunch of meat, German potato salad, and apple strudel.
 After lunch I was able to explore the city and soak up all of the card playing history.